SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 ## 34. Clarify this with the example of increased customer complaints
 Customer complaints are pieces of feedback that point out problems with your company's product or services.
 These are opportunities for your business to improve its internal processes and create a better customer expe

+## 35. Audits
+Product audits、Process audits、System audits
+Internal and external audits
+Audits  Audits for the evaluation of Management Systems  The term audit is derived from the Latin word "auditus" for "hearing" and is today mostly used in the sense of external or internal evaluation of products, processes or systems in a company.
+Audits are used in quality, environmental and safety management.
+An audit serves the analysis of the actual state or a comparison with previously defined goals.
+ The standard ISO 19011 is the guideline for audits of quality and environmental Management Systems.
+ In ISO 19011, the term audit is defined as a "systematic, independent and documented process for obtaining audit evidence and its objective evaluation to determine the extent to which the audit criteria are met".
+Internal and external audits  Companies can voluntarily conduct internal or external audits.  Internal audits (first party audits) are conducted by the company on behalf of the company to check the processes or management.
+They can form the basis for the company's own declaration of conformity and can also be provided in preparation for external audits.
+ External audits (second or third party audits) are not provided by the company itself but by other organizations.
+Second party audits are initiated by parties that have a legitimate interest in the company (usually from other companies in the process chain).
+Third party audits are conducted by external independent organizations to obtain certification for the company according to the requirements of a particular standard.
+## 36. The Use of IMS
+In most medium and larger companies, IMS are used to improve and refine their processes.
+If a company uses IMS, then all employees of the company must be involved in the processes.
+The management bears a special responsibility of an MS.